AlissaDeVegt/Minor/README.md

 }

 7. override function start() and update() and start coding.
-8. once done building program add the lib file of the engine to the right bin locations.
+8. once done building program add the lib file of the engine from the bin file to the right bin locations.